Entering the European market for dried ginger

 The European Parliament and Council adopted the New Official Controls Regulation, which entered into force in December 2019.
 New official controls regulation will extend its scope to organic products.
 Exporters from third countries will use the single standard Common Health Entry Document for the prior notification of exports.

-Contaminants control in dried ginger
+Contaminant control in dried ginger

-European Commission Regulation sets maximum levels for certain contaminants in food products.
+The European Regulation on Contaminants sets maximum levels for certain contaminants in food products.
 This regulation is frequently updated and apart from the limits set for general foodstuffs, there are a number of specific contaminants limits for specific products including dried ginger.
 The most common requirements regarding contaminants in dried ginger are related to presence of pesticides residues, mycotoxins, heavy metals, microbiological organisms and food additives.
 Contaminant levels shall be kept as low as can reasonably be achieved following recommended good working practices.

 The European Union has set maximum residue levels (MRLs) for pesticides in and on food products.
 Products containing more pesticide residues than allowed will be withdrawn from the European market.
 However, excessive residues of pesticides are not very frequent case in trade with dried ginger.
 The European Union regularly publishes a list of approved pesticides that are authorised for use in the European Union.
 This list is frequently updated.